 Congratulations on a job well done!
 This is your time to celebrate with your friends and family.
 You are forever a part of the Milligan community.
 Together, we look forward to seeing the college’s mission lived out in your lives.

+Seeger Memorial Chapel (Mary B. Martin Auditorium) is the location for the events listed above (#28 on campus map).
 Students should wear everyday attire for commencement rehearsal and graduation regalia (cap and gown) for the commencement ceremony.
-Attendees for Commencement will be most comfortable in Sunday worship attire.

 Directions to Milligan

-To make arrangements for guests with special seating needs, contact Stacy Dahlman at 423.461.8681 or email@example.com.
+To make arrangements for guests with special seating needs, contact Stacy Dahlman at firstname.lastname@example.org or 423.461.8681.

 Graduation Regalia and Announcements

-Graduation regalia (cap, gown, and tassel) will be available in the bookstore beginning October 21.
-The price for undergraduate regalia is $39.95 plus tax; the price for graduate regalia is $79.95 plus tax.
-A hood is included in the regalia price for graduate students and will be presented at the commencement ceremony.
-Graduation announcements and time/place cards are available in the bookstore for $8.99 plus tax (package of five).
+Graduation regalia (cap, gown, and tassel) will be available in the bookstore beginning Oct.
+25. The price (plus tax) for undergraduate regalia is $42.95; the price for graduate regalia is $82.95, and the price for doctoral regalia is $102.95.
+A hood is included in the regalia price for graduate and doctoral students and will be presented at the commencement ceremony.

 Honors (Undergraduate students only)